 We first perform a qualitative assessment to determine if it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 If the assessment indicates a possible impairment, we complete a quantitative review, comparing the estimated fair value of a reporting unit to its carrying amount, including goodwill.
 An impairment charge is recognized if the asset's estimated fair value is less than its carrying amount.
 Fair value is typically estimated using an income approach using Level 3 inputs.
 However, when appropriate, we may also use a market approach.
 The income approach is based on the long-term projected future cash flows of the reporting units.
 We discount the estimated cash flows to present value using a weighted average cost of capital that considers factors such as market assumptions, the timing of the cash flows and the risks inherent in those cash flows.
-We believe that this approach is appropriate because it provides a fair value estimate based upon the reporting units' expected long-term performance considering the aggregate market value of publicly-traded companies with similar characteristics to our business as a multiple of their reported earnings.
+We believe that this approach is appropriate because it provides a fair value estimate based upon the reporting units' expected long-term performance considering the economic and market conditions that generally affect our business.
+The market approach estimates fair value by measuring the aggregate market value of publicly-traded companies with similar characteristics to our business as a multiple of their reported earnings.
 We then apply that multiple to the reporting units' earnings to estimate their fair values.
 We believe that this approach may also be appropriate in certain circumstances because it provides a fair value estimate using valuation inputs from entities with operations and economic characteristics comparable to our reporting units.